lance7777/TSQL/README.md

 -- first functionality developed and released in 2020 (September)

-2. utility Schema :: Objects included in all of my databases
+2. utility Schema :: Objects included in most of my databases

 -- logic assumes adherence to my own style conventions, regarding object names and table structures